-Prohibit residential uses in IS and IM districts.
-In the IG district, continue to allow residential development with use review and updated specific use standards:
+Prohibit residential uses in IS district (except live-work).
+In the IG and IM districts, continue to allow residential development with use review and updated specific use standards:

 - Modify the way sites are determined to be eligible for residential use.
-Remove current contiguity requirements and instead determine appropriate locations based on land use guidance in adopted subcommunity plans. - Remove minimum lot size, as well as several unique bulk standards to simplify specific use standards. - Maintain other existing standards such as environmental assessment requirement, floor area exemption for residential uses, noise mitigation standards, and requirement for declarations of use.
+Use either current contiguity requirements, or proximity to Boulder Junction transit center, or determine appropriate locations based on land use guidance in adopted subcommunity plans. - Remove minimum lot size, as well as several unique bulk standards to simplify specific use standards. - Maintain other existing standards such as environmental assessment requirement, floor area exemption for residential uses, noise mitigation standards, and requirement for declarations of use.